Continuous-variable quantum communication: Continuous-variable quantum key distribution

 After information reconciliation Alice and Bob perform error confirmation to ensure that the corrected key bit strings match on both sides.
 This is done by Alice and Bob randomly selecting a hash function from a family of universal hash functions.
-They then use this function to calculate the hash values of their corrected key bits and compare these values to verify whether the error correction was successful.
+They then use this function to calculate the hash values of their corrected key bits and compare those values to determine whether the error correction was successful.
 If the hash values are identical, the keys are further processed in the next step.
-If the hash values do not match, the corresponding keys are deemed incorrect.
-These keys are either discarded entirely or corrected by one party sending its key in plaintext to the other.
+If the hash values do not match, the corresponding keys are deemed to be incorrect.
+Those keys are either discarded entirely or corrected by one party sending its key in plaintext to the other.
 The choice of method depends on the security proof.
-For a recent review on information reconciliation in CV-QKD refer to~\cite{Yang2023}.
+For a recent review on information reconciliation in CV QKD, see~\cite{Yang2023}.